 eToro AUS Capital Pty Ltd is authorized by the Australian Securities & Investments Commission (ASIC).

 As highlighted above, eToro is regulated in two-tier 1 jurisdictions and one tier 2 jurisdiction.
 This regulation makes eToro a secure broker for trading Forex and CFDs.

-Where does eToro hold Client Funds?
+Where Does eToro Hold Client Funds?

 An essential aspect of checking a broker or exchange is to find out where they hold client funds.

-eToro states that client funds are held in segregated bank accounts or a segregated account with an authorised firm (which may be an affiliate of eToro), which means that your money is held separately from eToro's funds.
+eToro states that client funds are held in segregated bank accounts or a segregated account with an authorized firm (which may be an affiliate of eToro), which means that your money is held separately from eToro's funds.
 These funds can only be used for operational costs.
 To adhere to licensing bodies is a standard requirement.

-What Countries does eToro Accept?
+What Countries Does eToro Accept?